 Here at HomeoAnimal, we are a group of concerned pet lovers and pet advocates, just like you!
 We are committed to using our decades of knowledge and experience in the pet health industry to help thousands of pet parents around the world navigate their pet’s health concerns.

 We’ve written this article to answer some common questions you might have about feline liver cancer, such as what are the symptoms of liver cancer in cats?
 Does liver cancer cause pain in cats?
-We are also going to look at life expectancy and treatment options available.
+We are also going to look at life expectancy and options available that can help.

 In our complete guide to cat cancer, you can find more details about the various cancers affecting cats.